How to employ an apprentice

 - Understand what is required for training to constitute an apprenticeship.

-- Be aware of the funding system for apprenticeships in England and the role of the Government's online apprenticeship service.
+- Be aware of the funding system for apprenticeships in England, including the role of the apprenticeship levy and the Government's online apprenticeship service.

 - When selecting an apprenticeship, be aware of the different types and levels of apprenticeship available.